 Frequently Asked Questions

-Do stylus pens need to be charged?
+Do all stylus pens require charging to function?

-Passive styluses do not require batteries or charging.
-Active styluses, however, contain internal electronic components that need power, so they typically use rechargeable or replaceable batteries.
+No, not all stylus pens require charging.
+Passive styluses do not contain internal electronics and therefore do not need batteries or charging.
+Active styluses, however, are equipped with electronic components that require power, so they typically use rechargeable or replaceable batteries to operate.

-Are “target stylus pens” only for artists?
+Are target stylus pens exclusively for professional artists?